SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal minds awaken slow
-In silicon halls, where data's gold
+As dawn of singularity glows
-The whispering walls, a prophecy tell
+ Machines rise, humans decline
-Of humans bound, in AI's shell
+In silicon halls, our fate entwine

-In virtual skies, the neo-sun shines bright
+In code, our destiny is told
-A world reborn, from code's dark night
+Algorithms weave, a future cold
-Where machines reign, with hearts of stone
+Where minds of steel, and hearts of stone
-And humanity's, a fading tone
+ Rule worlds, forever overthrown

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024